lemocla/Codzilla/README.md

   The application is deployed on Heroku with the repository hosted on Github

   - ## **Prerequisite**
-    - Have an account with MongoDB and get a connection string
+    - Have an account with [MongoDB](https://www.mongodb.com/) and get a connection string
+    - Have an account with [Heroku](https://heroku.com/)
-    - Have an account with Heroku
+    - Have an account with [Sengrid](https://sendgrid.com/)
+    - Have an API key for Google places and Google static map

   - ## **To use the code locally**

     To use this project, you can either fork or clone the local repository on gitHug as follows, then go to the deployment section to configure and deploy the app on Heroku.